pdmoura/pdmoura/README.md

 **`Software Development`**

-Hi, I’m Pedro!
+I’m Pedro!
 I’m a Technical Support Specialist in Apple Device Management and a Mentor with BYU Pathway Worldwide.
 I’m passionate about technology and the plan of salvation.
 I enjoy coding, especially Python automation, and I'm studying Software Development to become a full-stack developer.
 I first learned English through games, YouTube, and music.
 Outside of tech, I love gaming, skating, and hanging out with friends.
 Let’s connect!

 ---
 ### 🤖 Languages